apache/tuscany-sca-1.x/README.txt

 Documentation
 -------------
-Documentation can be found at http://incubator.apache.org/tuscany/documentation
+Documentation can be found at http://incubator.apache.org/tuscany/documentation.
+Javadoc can be found in the Tuscany binary distribution in the /javadoc directory.

 Getting Started
 ---------------

-To get started with Tuscany, try the SCA and DAS technology samples in the samples/ directory.
-More complete sample scenarios can be found in the sampleapps directory.
+To get started with Tuscany, try the SCA and DAS basic technology samples in the /samples directory.
+More complete sample applications can be found in the /sampleapps directory.

 Support